Nash uniformization of chessboard sets by Nash manifolds with corners: Introduction

-As Nash manifolds with corners are locally compact, their images under proper maps are also locally compact, so Theorem \ref{red2} cannot be extended directly to general semialgebraic sets.
+As Nash manifolds with corners are locally compact, their images under proper maps (with values in locally compact Hausdorff topological spaces as $f|_X:X\to\ol{\Ss}^{\zar}$) are also locally compact, so Theorem \ref{red2} cannot be extended directly to general semialgebraic sets.
 In order to solve this, we will use {\em Nash quasi-manifolds with corners}, which are essentially Nash manifolds with corners with some `faces' erased.
 More precisely, we construct a natural semialgebraic partition ${\mathfrak S}(\Qq)$ of any Nash manifold with corners $\Qq\subset\R^n$ that takes into account the structure of its boundary (Definition \ref{sap}).
 A semialgebraic set $\Tt\subset\R^n$ is a {\em Nash quasi-manifold with corners} if $\Qq:=\cl(\Tt)$ is a Nash manifold with corners and $\Qq\setminus\Tt$ is a union of elements of ${\mathfrak S}(\Qq)$.
 In this case, it is necessary to substitute (proper) polynomial maps by (proper) Nash maps.
 We explain in Example \ref{truffa} why this additional change is mandatory.